-Allihies (Irish: Na hAilichí, meaning "the cliff fields") is a coastal parish (and townland) in the west of County Cork, Ireland.
-Allihies Parish is located on the western tip of the Béara Peninsula and stretches between Cod's Head to the North West and Dursey Island to the South West.o
+Allihies (Irish: Na hAilichí, meaning "the cliff fields") is a village (and townland) located on the western tip of the Béara Peninsula, in West Cork.

-The Allihies Copper Mine Museum was recently opened near the village and is well worth a visit:
+The Allihies Copper Mine Museum near the village is well worth a visit:

 http://www.acmm.ie/index.php/themuseum Reference: Wikipedia